mek-x/mek-x.github.io/_posts/2014-09-12-ebox3300-openwrt-part-II.md

 package system based on _opkg_ (which is quite similar in usage as Debian's _dpkg_, but intended for embedded systems) and _uci_ configuration system.
 The specifics can be found on the [OpenWRT homepage](https://openwrt.org/).
-Especially I recommend reading the Documentation section as it provides good starting point.
+Especially, I recommend reading the Documentation section as it provides good starting point.

 I decided to use this distribution on my device, because it's quite mature